tmwansa/java-project/README.md

 # java-project
-Edit to see AWS Code build: Hello world
+Edit to see AWS Code build.
+Hello